This information explains a treatment for prostate cancer called active surveillance.

 Emotional Effects of Active Surveillance

 Men who choose active surveillance may feel nervous at some point.
-They may worry that their cancer is growing without them knowing.
-However, it is important to remember that this is unlikely to happen and your doctor will be watching you closely.
+These feelings may come about before your appointments, after having a test done, or when your test results show something new.
+You may worry that your cancer is growing without you knowing.
+However, it’s important to remember that this is unlikely to happen.
+Your healthcare team will be looking for important changes to your prostate and will be monitoring your cancer closely.

 Help is available for you at any time.
-If you would like counseling, your nurse can give you a referral to see a social worker, psychiatrist, or counselor.
+If you would like counseling, your healthcare provider can give you a referral to see a social worker, psychiatrist, or counselor.